Rynn Berry: Career

-Berry was on the advisory boards of EarthSave, the American Vegetarian Association, and historical advisor to the North American Vegetarian Society.
-He was an honored member of the American Vegan Society Speakers Bureau, instructor at Victoria Moran's Main Street Academy.
+He was also on the advisory boards of EarthSave, the American Vegetarian Association, and historical advisor to the North American Vegetarian Society.
+He was an honored member of the American Vegan Society Speakers Bureau, and an instructor at Victoria Moran's Main Street Academy.
 Berry also contributed to the animal rights movement in Brazil, where he frequently lectured both in English (with a translator) and in Portuguese.

-Berry was a consistent vegan and primarily raw foodist after 1994, and he made a show of his all-raw diet at vegetarian gatherings, though he evidently deviated from this path constantly while touring New York City's vegetarian restaurants and sampling their vegan-friendly fare for each annual update of his fifth and last book, Vegan Guide to New York City.

-He wrote a chapter on the history of the raw food movement for Becoming Raw: The Essential Guide to Raw Vegan Diets, principally written by Brenda Davis and Vesanto Melina.